jamesbuckett/microservices-metrics-docker-desktop/README.md

     * Keep Audit logs
 * Business intelligence

-Challanges operating traditional Log Management tools
+Challenges operating traditional Log Management tools
 * Hard to operate at scale at petabyte-scale with full-text search index
 * Expensive in human, infrastructure and licencing costs
 * Does not correlate well with Prometheus metrics